"Never met a wilderness she did like."

 Tim DeChristopher: My trial is scheduled for Monday, Friday 28, 2011.
 They have limited my defense, not allowing the necessity defense, also known colloquially as the "choice of evil" defense.
 Basically, I am not allowed to argue out of necessity, which makes it harder to discuss the illegitimacy of the auction to begin with.

-Do you think the recent decision in the trial of activists who sought to shut down a coal-fired power plan, where the judge spared them from jail sentences stating that they were acting with the highest possible motives, marks a sign of shifting opinion vis-à-vis direct action to avert climate change
+Do you think the recent decision in the trial of activists who sought to shut down a coal-fired power plant, where the judge spared them from jail sentences stating that they were acting "with the highest possible motives," marks a sign of shifting opinion vis-à-vis direct action to avert climate change

 Tim DeChristopher: Certainly not with my judge.
 He actually holds the opposite belief.